 Overview

 Hospitality runs in Vinay Matta's blood, but Rasā House is very much his own story.
 The Rose Bay venue marks the first solo foray for the second-generation restaurateur, whose parents run longtime favourites Jewel on the Bay — which is located right next door — and The Spice Room.
-Perched right across from the waterfront, Rasā House sits somewhere between a restaurant, a wine bar and a neighbourhood hangout, showcasing creative takes on south and southeast Asian flavours in a setting that's warm, vibrant and immediately welcoming.
+Perched right across from the waterfront, Rasā House sits somewhere between a restaurant, a wine bar and a neighbourhood hangout, showcasing creative flavours in a warm, vibrant and immediately welcoming setting.

 Matta has taken charge of the wine list, a considered selection that champions small-batch producers and aromatic varietals from around the world.
 Expect pours from Spain, France, South Africa — even Germany and Morocco — alongside a short list of standout vintages for those chasing something more structured.
 There's a decent by-the-glass selection of mostly Australian drops that pair with the kitchen's spice-forward plates, and you can sample anything you're curious about before committing to a full pour.